-In 2021, SLDC entered into a new loan facility of ₱1,440.0 million with a local bank.
-The ₱1,440.0 million was fully drawn and was used to repay the ₱1.440.0 million outstanding loan under the MTL.
-The outstanding loan balance is secured by real estate mortgage over raw land property (see Note 9).
+In 2021, SLDC entered into a new loan facility of P1,440.0 million with a local bank.
+The P1,440.0 million was fully drawn and was used to repay the P1.440.0 million outstanding loan under the MTL.
+The outstanding loan balance is secured by real estate mortgage over raw land property (see Note 8).
 SLDC is required to debt service coverage ratio of 1.25x beginning 2021 and shall not fall below 1.5x to declare dividends and maintain a debt-to-equity ratio not exceeding 2.0x and a current ratio of at least 1.5x.
-As at June 30, 2023 and December 31, 2022, SLDC is compliant with the requirements of the term loan.
+As at December 31, 2022, the company is compliant with the requirements of the term loan.
+In Q3 2023, the said loan was fully settled.